openstack/ironic/doc/source/contributor/vision.rst

 Background
 ==========
-During the Rocky Project Teams Gathering, The contributors in the room at that time took a few minutes to write out out each contributor's vision of where they see ironic in five years time.
+During the Rocky Project Teams Gathering (Feburary/March 2018), The contributors in the room at that time took a few minutes to write out each contributor's vision of where they see ironic in five years time.

 After everyone had a chance to spend a few minutes writing, we went around the room and gave every contributor the chance to read their vision and allow other